jamesdiffeycoding/ClearScore-Company-Tech-Screen/ReadMes/James' dev notes.md

 - Ok that I updated it to modern React code?
 - What is the .editorconfig file and npm ignore file for?
 - what is procedural programming?

+What they use

+ES6/ ES7,
+React with Redux
+Isomorphic / Universal SPA
+PostCSS + CSS modules for styling
+MEN - Mongo Express Nodes
+Webpack module bundler and Lerna package manager
+Jest and Enzyme for Unit testing

+Looking for

+stylish solution
+clean concise code
+unit tests
+css knowledge
+detailed readme with assumptions / decisions a live site we can see

+Idea board needs

+create
+update
+delete
+sort functionality

+description max length of 140 c.

+# include

+- test suite
+- comments where required
+- attention to detail.
+- full responsiveness
+- focus the new title field when new idea pessed
+- sort by creation date or alphabetically
+- use localStorage to maintain state
+- add character countdown
+- add unobtrusive notification when update is made to a tile.